Skip to Content

 During the summer, the amusement park, of which the Ferris wheel is a part, is open.
 The park has over 250 attractions to entertain you including roller coasters, a virtual reality train and a water park too!

-Prater is not all about the amusement park.
+Prater is not all about rides.
 You can walk around the six million square mile park, which is full of green areas, where you can relax, cafes and restaurants.

 You can also visit Madame Tussauds and the Vienna Chocolate Museum too!
 There is so much to do in Prater, you could spend the whole day in the park if you wanted to!